Table of Contents[Hide][Show]

 When is Bluebonnet Season?

 Bluebonnet season is typically late March through early April.
 If it’s been a warm winter, the bluebonnets can bloom early and if there’s been a lot of late freezes, the bluebonnets will usually be late.
-Texas experienced historic cold temperatures in 2021 so most predictions are leaning toward later blooms.
-We shall see.
+This winter was not as bad in Texas so we’re officially kicking bluebonnet season off in early March down south.

 “Bluebonnet watch” will typically begin in early March.
 The locals will watch places where the bluebonnets are expected and make predictions on when they expect to see peak season.